Edward Terry (author): History

-When Terry arrived in India, Sir Thomas Row, the English ambassador, asked Terry to become the new chaplain for the English embassy.
+When Terry arrived in India, Sir Thomas Roe, the English ambassador, asked Terry to become the new chaplain for the English embassy.
 Terry's predecessor had just recently died.
 Terry spent the next two and half years with Row as they followed the Mogul court around what is today Gujarat, India and Bihar, India.

 After returning to England, Terry served as rector of the Church at Great Greenford, in Middlesex, England until his death in 1660.

 Published work

 Terry wrote A Voyage to East-India as an expanded version of a manuscript that was first published in Purchas his Pilgrimes in 1625.

 What distinguished Voyage was Terry's detailed descriptions of the different ethnic groups in the region, including their cultures, languages, and religious beliefs.
 Terry was one of the first writers to describe Indian-style vegetarianism to Early Modern England.
-Given that Terry only visited two regions of the Indian Subcontinent, much of his commentary was probably based on other research.
+Given that Terry only visited two regions of the Indian subcontinent, much of his commentary was probably based on other research.

 Voyage was a popular work in England that was later translated into other languages.
 It was included in the Travels of Pietro della Valle.